 Among his recent works are the feature-film contemporary musical Everything Went Down, which was the subject of a TED Talk and has screened at film festivals around the world, taken Best Film honors at five film festivals, and was a runaway success on the streaming service Hulu.
 Other recent projects include the experimental short films Dead Mall, Treetops, and Ground London, which have screened at and won awards at festivals worldwide.

 In 2013 Focal Press published Prof. Morrow’s book Producing for TV and New Media, a core text at universities across the country.
+The new edition of the book will be published in 2020.
 Kathleen Turner on Acting: Conversations about Film, Television and Theatre, a collaborative book he wrote with the legendary actress, was published by Skyhorse Press in 2018.
 The audiobook, read by Turner and Morrow, was released by Audible in February 2019.
 Prof. Morrow was the director of the Greenfield Youth Film Festival, one of the largest youth media education programs in the country, and is currently the director of the Portland Music Video Festival, one of the only festivals in the world dedicated exclusively to the art and craft of music videos.
 He has received grants for his work totaling more than half a million dollars.
 Learn more about his work at www.dustinmorrow.com.